About Council #9053

 Ken Hidenfelter Grand Knight

-Lord, what can WE do today!
+Lord, what are WE going to do today!

 Knights’ motto: Make a difference in someone’s life